Pengyu-gis/markdown_repo/gistory3_zd.md

   <img src="https://pub-b7009020d42e47bf93fb9f6c95502a87.r2.dev/gisphere_%E8%AE%BF%E8%B0%88/zhudi/10.jpg" alt="" width="835"/>
 </p>

-Finally, Zhu emphasized **belief in oneself**.
+Finally, Dr. Zhu emphasized **belief in oneself**.
 Many fail not because of others but because they never try.
 In summer 2019, while on exchange in the UK, he applied to North American faculty posts despite peers advising against it — and won the offer.
 > “When you believe you can do it, don’t hold back for other reasons,” he reflected.

 ---

 ## 04 Message to Students

-Zhu left three succinct pieces of advice:
+Dr. Zhu left three succinct pieces of advice:

 - **Undergraduates** — *Do what you want to do.*
   University is a golden period for exploration, experiences, and memories that last a lifetime.
 Be bold in pursuing your interests.